nodexo/moml/spec.md

 ### Key/Value

-Keys are case-insensitve and always lower case in the resulting JSON: author, Author and AUTHOR all end as **author**.
+Keys are case-insensitve and always lower case in the resulting JSON: author, Author and AUTHOR all end as key **"author"**.
-For values apply the same rules as in [YAML](http://www.yaml.org/spec/1.2/spec.html).
+For values the same rules as in [YAML](http://www.yaml.org/spec/1.2/spec.html) apply.

 Example:
 ```